alexandresanchograca/my-note-vue/README.md

 ## Description

-A simple note taking Vue Web Application with firebase connection, that allows Markdown view of your notes.
+A simple note taking Vue Web Application with firebase connection, that allows Markdown view of your notes with VIM motions.

 Try it out here: https://my-notes-app-224e4.web.app/